kubetrix/kubernetes-minikube/README.md

 			apiserver: Running
 			kubeconfig: Configured

-## If you want to SSH in minikube VM then use below command:
+## If you want to SSH in minikube VM then use below command (Use Gitbash for command execution):
 	-	minikube.exe ssh

-## Add Kubectl config file location in environment variable
+## Add Kubectl config file location in environment variable (Use Windows UI)

-	Sometime kubectl.exe command not able to find config file, It will be Better to configure the config file path using below process.
+	Sometime kubectl.exe command not able to find config(kubernetes config file for cluster context configuration, means current cluster/change cluster for connecting to minikube) file, It will be Better to configure the config file path using below process.

  	**Add in environment variable as mentioned below**
 		My-PC Properties->Advance System Settings-> Environment Variables(At bottom)-> Add new variable under User variable for user field, as mentioned below